 The cumulative GPA of a student's general education courses must be at 2.0 (C) or higher.
 Students must complete the ENG 111 course with a grade of C or higher.
-The CR/NC option is available only for general education courses that will not apply to a major or minor.
+The CR/NC option is available only for general education courses that will not apply to a major or minor, with the exception of AP scores.
 Up to 27 semester hours of nontraditional credit may apply toward the general education requirements.
 A course may count toward only one general education requirement.